tofuwen/tofuwen.github.io/_pages/about.md

 1. Working at Meta gave me extensive experience with real problems in the world of machine learning, specifically in optimizing large-scale advertising recommendation systems.
 I focus on identifying these problems and coming up with principled ways to fix them.
 Examples: [maximization bias problem](https://arxiv.org/abs/2205.09809), [model evaluation problem](https://arxiv.org/abs/2401.16692).

-2. I'm also interested in is how we can use machine learning to solve problems in quantitative finance.
+2. How to use machine learning to solve problems in quantitative finance.

-While I’m generally interested in all aspects of machine learning, my current research primarily focuses on applying causal representation learning to quantitative finance.
-I’m also interested in related areas, such as generalizing beyond the data we’ve seen so far, namely out-of-distribution generalization.

 Preprints and Publications
 ======